 - Adjustability: N/A

 If you want to kickstart your passion for growing those hand muscles, I highly recommend the IronMind Captains of Crush series.
 These coil-style grippers focus on crushing grip strength, which can be beneficial in traditional strength training movements like the deadlift or barbell row.
-We also like the medium knurling in the design, as it’s reminiscent of the best dumbbells and barbells, and the challenging yet motivating resistance range.
+We also like the medium knurling in the design, as it’s reminiscent of the best dumbbells and best barbells, and the challenging yet motivating resistance range.

 I’ve been using the Captains of Crush series for years now and can attest to the durability strewn across each weight profile.
 No matter how many times I’ve squeezed each unit, the proprietary coil technology still feels as intense as ever.
 Additionally, the aircraft-grade aluminum handles boast a great knurling pattern that gives you a premier sense of control when trying to close each strengthener.
 For these reasons, I rated the durability at a perfect 5 out of 5.